Connect to Youth & Family Treatment Services & Resources

 System of Care

 A spectrum of effective, community-based services and supports for children and youth with or at risk for mental health or other challenges and their families, that is organized into a coordinated network, builds meaningful partnerships with families and youth, and addresses their cultural and linguistic needs, in order to help them to function better at home, in school, in the community, and throughout life.
+Click here for more information regarding System of Care.

 - Jackson County System of Care Facebook Link - Coming Soon!